 Harrison Hot Springs is not only home to the Sasquatch but also to Sasquatch Days- a great weekend celebration held annually in June.
 Sasquatch Days brings the local Sts’ailes First Nations to Harrison for a weekend of war canoe races, salmon barbeque and Sasquatch story telling.

-Harrison is also home to a number of reputable Sasquatch Investigators including legendary Mr. Sasquatch, John Green.
-Green who was one of the first to investigate the 1967 site of the Patterson-Gimlin Bigfoot film shoot at Bluff Creek.
-Since then Green has travelled all over the west coast collecting scientific evidence that supports the existence of the Sasquatch and today is the proud owner of the largest known database of Sasquatch research.
-He is also the author of some of the most in depth and informative books on the subject.
+Harrison is also home to a number of reputable Sasquatch Investigators including legendary Mr. Sasquatch, John Green (1927 – 2016).
+Green was one of the first to investigate the 1967 site of the Patterson-Gimlin Bigfoot film shoot at Bluff Creek.
+Since then Green travelled all over the west coast collecting scientific evidence that supports the existence of the Sasquatch and became the proud owner of the largest known database of Sasquatch research.
+He also authored some of the most in depth and informative books on the subject.

 Many people still debate whether the Legend of the Sasquatch is myth or reality.
 Some say they will only let you see them if they want to be seen.
 So, keep your eyes open!
 Who knows, you just might just stumble upon one of these mysterious creatures in the breathtaking mountains surrounding Harrison Hot Springs.
 Failing that, set out to enjoy the Sasquatch Trail and discover all the Sasquatch carvings and statues that Harrison Hot Springs has to offer.
 Grab your camera, as these Sasquatch are already photo-ready.